threefoldtech/mycelium-cdn-registry/README.md

-# Mycelium CDN Registry
+# Mycelium CDN (Hero Redis + Holochain Metadata)

-The Mycelium CDN Registry is a system for storing and retrieving **object metadata** in a distributed content delivery network.
+This repository contains tooling and metadata definitions for a distributed content delivery network.

-This repo consists of three main components:
+This repo consists of two main components:

 1. **`cdn-meta`**: A Rust library that defines the metadata format for objects
 2. **`mycdnctl`**: A command-line tool for uploading objects to the CDN

-3. **`registry`**: A service for storing and retrieving encrypted metadata blobs
+Metadata storage is performed via a Holochain hApp (see `holopoc/`) which provides an authorized key-value store.

 ## Storage Model (High Level)

 - **File content** is split into chunks, encrypted, erasure-coded into shards, and stored in **Hero Redis** instances.
-- **Metadata** (including shard locations) is encrypted and stored in the **Registry** service (PostgreSQL-backed).
+- **Metadata** (including shard locations) is encrypted and stored in **Holochain** using the **HoloKVS** authorized key-value store (`holopoc/`).
-- A **content URL** encodes:
+- A **content reference** encodes:
-  - the hash of the encrypted metadata (used as the registry key / subdomain)
+  - the hash of the encrypted metadata (used as the HoloKVS key)
   - the hash of the plaintext metadata (used as the decryption key, via `?key=`)

 ## System Architecture